“MUSIC IS MY LIFE AND I LOVE THE PRODUCTS THAT ARE MY LIFE” – ULI SOYKA IN MICA INTERVIEW – mica

 I read in an interview with you that you always try to stay away from colleagues who use the elbow technique to accelerate their career.
 What did you mean then?

 Uli Soyka: My method is: I reflect on myself and see what creative work I can bring together.
 I am particularly pleased when invited colleagues get more involved in projects than just playing the job.
-I can remember that at the time I was thinking about Ellbogen-Technik about certain musicians who, in my opinion, simply did not treat involved colleagues well, regardless of the losses.
+I can remember that at the time I was thinking regarding Ellbogen-Technik regarding certain musicians who, in my opinion, simply did not treat involved colleagues well, regardless of the losses.
 In my working environment, I want to make sure that respect for everyone involved is the most important asset!
 As a negative example, I mean that you simply ignore people who have been with you for a long time.
-Sure, one can and will have to change again and again in the course of artistic life, and it is always the case that greater recognition will bring the stars to the forefront.
+Sure, one can and will have to change once more and once more in the course of artistic life, and it is always the case that greater recognition will bring the stars to the forefront.
 And the accompanying musicians are the accompanists.
 My biggest wish has always been to let something grow together.
 It often happens among musicians that there is a positive togetherness when they have studied together, friendships have been formed, they have grown up together or lived together in shared apartments.
 Then you live together and share the necessary tasks and work among yourself.
 But my very personal opinion is: When it comes to social and communicative matters, musicians are not always the greatest showpieces.

 What else do you observe in this context?

 Uli Soyka: Today everyone has various jobs and you have to do a lot to survive as a musician.
-I sometimes notice it when I hire musicians who then have one or even two rehearsals on the day of the concert or maybe a late second performance after the concert.
+I sometimes notice it when I hire musicians who then have one or even two rehearsals on the day of the concert or maybe a late second performance following the concert.
 So I ask myself: what is the best way to ensure that everyone feels comfortable and spends enough time together in the interest of the cause?
 If a musician is absent from the sound check, it’s always stupid.
 You have to expect everything and everything happens.
 I’ve had people cancel three hours before a concert and then I had to find someone else.
 Unfortunately, I’m not financially able to book all my fellow musicians exclusively – that would be helpful and really nice.

 “I SIMPLY LOVE THE RECORDER, THAT’S A COMPLETELY DIFFERENT TONAL WORLD FOR ME”